SinclairPythonAkoto/LearningVim/Vim/README.md

 - Press `esc` then `:wq` - save changes and then quit
 - Press `esc` then `:w`  - save chnages but keep file open

+### Moving The Cursor
+The trackpad or mouse won't work in Vim!
+To move the cursor you  can use the navigation arrows, or do what real programmers do and use the keyboard to navigate through the content in your files.
+- Move UP - `k``
+- Move DOWN - `j`
+- Move RIGHT - `l`
+- Move LEFT - `h`